msdolbey/dkpexplorer/README.md

     ]
     ```

-1. Once you are done, add, commit, push and create a PR to Master.
+1. Once you are done, add, commit, push, and create a PR to Master.

 ### Makers of GitExplorer